celonis/content-cli/DOCUMENTATION.md

 #### Batch Import multiple Data Pools

-The import operation allows import of multiple Data Pools together with their dependencies.
-Dependencies could be imported data sources and related objects, data source exports, scheduling triggers and other.
+The import operation allows you to import multiple Data Pools together with their dependencies.
+Dependencies could be imported data sources and related objects, data source exports, scheduling triggers and others.

-In order to batch push a list of data pools use the following command:
+To batch push a list of data pools, use the following command:

 ```content-cli import data-pools --jsonFile ./request.json --profile dev1 --outputToJsonFile```